stackhpc/stackhpc-kayobe-config/doc/source/configuration/monitoring.rst

-This helps Prometheus provide insights that can be more easily understood by those without an intimate understanding of a given site.Prometheus Node Exporter and cAdvisor both provide network statistics using the interface/device names.
+This helps Prometheus provide insights that can be more easily understood by those without an intimate understanding of a given site.
+Prometheus Node Exporter and cAdvisor both provide network statistics using the interface/device names.
 This play causes Prometheus to relabel these fields to human readable names based on the networks as defined in kayobe